-Never Ending Food is proud to announce the publishing of USAID’s AIDSTAR-One Technical Brief, entitled:.
-Permaculture Design for Orphans and Vulnerable Children Programming: Low-Cost, Sustainable Solutions for Food and Nutrition Insecure Communities (Click on the link to download the PDF version of this document.)
+Never Ending Food is proud to announce the publishing of USAID’s AIDSTAR-One Technical Brief, entitled: Permaculture Design for Orphans and Vulnerable Children Programming: Low-Cost, Sustainable Solutions for Food and Nutrition Insecure Communities.

 This Technical Brief was co-authored by Kara Greenblott and Kristof Nordin, and provides a wonderful example of the direction that Permaculture is taking in helping to meet the current challenges that the world is facing.
 Permaculture is an extremely well thought-out and experience-tested design tool that is currently being used throughout the world by specialists and amateurs alike.
 Despite the growing professional recognition of the benefits and value that Permaculture design can bring to development work, many organizations have been a bit slow, and at times even a bit reluctant, to integrate these concepts into their current approaches.